YuchenPeng17/MongoDB-Poetry/README.md

-`mongodb_demo`: demo of using atlas mongo db.
+# Poetry + MongoDB Project

+This project includes a comprehensive use of Poetry and MongoDB, accompanied by detailed notes in `MongoDB-Poetry Notes.md`.
+It covers an extensive range of key functionalities and usage of both technologies, from introductory concepts to advanced techniques.

+## Installation

+Refer to the `MongoDB-Poetry Notes.md` file for prerequisites, installation, and startup instructions.

+## Project Structure

+**`mongodb_demo`:** Demonstrates the use of Atlas MongoDB, including:

 - Connection
 - CRUD operations
-- Aggreagate, Query and Update operators
+- Aggregate, query, and update operators

-`stock_info_parser`: get stock infomation via alpha vantage api and github repositry.
+**`stock_info_parser`:** Retrieves stock information via the Alpha Vantage API and a GitHub repository.

-- `data` and `githubdata` are data retrieved
+- `data` and `githubdata`: Retrieved data

-`poetry`: includes a poetry notes.txt outlined how to use virtual environment for python project.
+**`poetry`:** Contains a `poetry notes.txt` file detailing the use of a virtual environment for Python projects.

-- Poetry Notes.txt
+- `Poetry Notes.txt`
-- poetry.lock
+- `poetry.lock`
-- poetry.toml
+- `poetry.toml`

-- `.venv`: virtual environment created in project
+- `.venv`: Virtual environment created in the project